nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 [TOC]

+## Introduction

 ## Quick Start

-1. Ensure you have Java version 1.8.0_60 or later installed on your computer.
+1. Ensure you have [**Java version 8 update 60**][java] or later installed on your computer.

-    !!! warning "This application will not work with earlier versions of Java 1.8"
+    !!! warning "This application will not work with earlier versions of Java 8"

 2. Download the latest `UJDTDL.jar` from the [releases](../../../releases) tab.
 3. Copy the file to the folder you want to use as the home folder for the application.
 4. Double-click the file to start the app.
-The GUI should appear in a few seconds.

     <img src="images/mockupV0_0.png" width="700" alt="Example of UI once launched">